Gabrielle Haigh, soprano

 B i o g r a p h y

 GABRIELLE HAIGH, soprano, hails from Cleveland, Ohio and currently resides in Chicago, Illinois.
 Her upcoming performances include Dvorak's Te Deum and a selection of songs with orchestra by Richard Strauss with the Canton Symphony Orchestra.
 Her most recent engagements were as Eurydice in Monterverdi's L'Orfeo at the Miami Classical Music Festival, with the San Francisco Ballet as soprano soloist in multiple performances of Mendelssohn's A Midsummer Night's Dream under the direction of Martin West, and Akron Symphony Orchestra under the direction of Christopher Wilkins in the Mozart Requiem in February 2020.
 Other recent appearances included the roles Pamina in Die Zauberflöte and Rosalinde in Die Fledermaus, both with Lyric Opera Studio Weimar, and Benjamin in Handel’s Joseph and His Brethren (with recording) and the Angel in Handel’s Joshua, both with Philharmonia Baroque, led by Nicolas McGegan.
 She was a recipient of a full tuition Colburn Foundation Fellowship to SongFest in Los Angeles in 2019, where she appeared in several public masterclasses and coached with Libby Larsen, Jake Heggie, Margo Garrett, and Mark Trawka, among others.
 She has been a soloist with the San Jose Symphonic Choir and Orchestra in Mozart’s Requiem, the Bach B Minor Mass, and Vaughan Williams’ Hodie.
 As a member of Lamplighters Theatre in San Francisco, she sang the role of Kate in The Yeoman of the Guard (with recording) and performed as a member of the company in Patience, both by Gilbert and Sullivan.
-Upcoming engagements include appearances as soprano soloist in Mozart's Requiem with the Akron Symphony Orchestra under the direction of Christopher Wilkins and Dvořák’s Te Deum with the Canton Symphony Orchestra under the direction of Gerhardt Zimmermann.
+But for the Covid-19 Pandemic, other engagements in 2020 were to have included Mozart's C Minor Mass with San Jose Symphonic Chorus and Dvořák’s Te Deum with the Canton Symphony Orchestra under the direction of Gerhardt Zimmermann.